Skip to main content

 • Note:

 • In any case, it will be necessary to include the NIF of children over 14 years of age.
-Keep in mind that at that age it is mandatory to be in possession of the identity document.
+Please note that at that age it is mandatory to be in possession of an identity document.

-• In order to print the official models of the children's individual declarations, the program requires having necessarily reflected the children's NIF.
+• In order to print the official forms of individual declarations for children, the program requires that the children's NIF be entered.

 • DATE OF BIRTH